LiquidGalaxyLAB/IBRI/case_study.md

   * Law difficulties
   * People’s attitude towards respecting the drone’s job

+## 7. TEST ANALYSIS
+The beacon that the missing person is supposed to carry must be detectable from a large distance, because the drone can be flying at a high altitude for any reasons, as for example, that the missing person is in a forest.
+A basic test has been done in order to ensure that the beacon would be useful in any situation, and what the test determined was that the beacon is detectable at least at 250 meters in horizontal, and without vegetation between the beacon and the smartphone. then, as in many cases there would be something between both gadgets, the test was made with lots of plants between them, and the result was that at least the smartphone could localize the beacon at 80 meters.
+It has to be said that those distances can be larger and the beacon is supposed to be detectable at 400 meters, but with all the trees that a forest have this distance might be reduced.
+Is pending a realistic test with a drone flying through a determined area where a beacon would be hided, to know with more accuracy the maximum altitude that it can fly at and the distance at which would detect the BLE signals emitted.

 ## 8. CONTINGENCY PLAN
 When working with drones we cannot ensure that the drone will return to the base, so for these cases an emergency plan has to be done.
 The reasons why these might happen are very different: weather conditions, human’s action, failure system...
 In all the cases, the rescue drone would not come back, so we would have two “things” to look for, the missing people and the drone.
 Missing people would be easier to find because of the physical web, but what about the drone?
 It would be like looking for a needle in a haystack.
 For this reason, rescue drones would have a physical web integrated.
 By this way, if ever a drone gets lost, the app could declare it missing and another drone would look for the missing people and the drone.
 To speed up SAR tasks, more than one drone would be deployed, in order to make up the lost time.

+## 9. SUMMARY AND CONCLUSIONS
+Even though this platform is still in process of building, it has a great future forecast, as it is an innovating project.
+The advantages of its application have already been commented: it would ease SAR tasks at the same time that is speeding up these operations and saves money.
+This project is an important advance in terms of security, as people can go on excursions with the certainty that if something bad occurs to them, they will be rescued in a short period of time.